tldr-pages/tldr/pages/common/gcloud.md

 # gcloud

 > The official CLI tool for Google Cloud Platform.
-> You can use this tool to perform common platform tasks.

-- List all properties in your active configuration.
-Including: current authorized account, current project, and the default region and zone, if set:
+- List all properties in one's active configuration.

 `gcloud config list`